Watching the ‘Master of None’ Thanksgiving Episode Is Our Favorite Queer Holiday Tradition

 “People will see a story that is told over time, which I think [is how] most coming out stories should be told, because over time it changes,” Waithe told TV Guide.
 “Sometimes it doesn’t, but I think for the most part, that’s really what happens with parent-adult children relationships.
 You have to kind of find a middle ground, whether you like it or not.
 I think we got a chance to tell that.”

-TV’s best coming-out episode to date belongs to Master of None, and the fact that the coming-out experience belongs to a queer person of color is especially important.
+TV’s best coming-out episode to date belongs to this Master of None Thanksgiving episode, and the fact that the coming-out experience belongs to a queer person of color is especially important.
 These narratives are told far less often and are far more complex.

 We’re not the only ones noticing.
 Waithe and Ansari walked away with an Emmy for best comedy writing for the episode, making Waithe the first African-American woman to win in the category.